Canadian Government Finance Statistics

-A. Getting the detail:
+A) Getting the details:

 Audited financial statements do not always contain the detail needed to precisely convert accounting to Canadian Government Finance Statistics (CGFS).
 Generally speaking, the greater the detail in the source data, the greater the precision in applying classification codes.

-B. Quality control on processing:
+B) Quality control on processing:

 Once general ledgers and financial statements are obtained and combined with supplementary information, there are many transactions required to transform these raw data into CGFS estimates.
-Strict quality control is maintained on all of these transactions such as historical continuity, data validation, and data confrontation.
+Strict quality control is maintained on all of these transactions such as historical continuity, data validation and data confrontation.